Chapter 1:

 Nonetheless, I should check the source of the commotion and see if I can help out.

-Having a native of this world owe me can prove beneficial.
-I can have him introduce me to the customs and common sense of this world.
+Having a native of this world owe me could prove beneficial.
+I could have him introduce me to the customs and rules of this world.

-Then again, he could betray me for a few coins for all I know.
-I don’t know what kind of path I’m walking down.
+Then again, he could betray me for a few coins.
+I still don’t know what kind of path I’m walking down.
 A slow life?
 Power fantasy?
 Dark fantasy?
 Revenge?
 Trash harem?

 ‘Sigh.’

-Whatever, will save him first and see how things play out.
+Whatever, I’ll save him first and see how things play out.

 I hurriedly ran through the woods in the direction of the sounds.

-Soon enough, I made it to the edge of the forest.
+Soon enough, I make it to the edge of the forest.

-I hide behind a tree and peak my head out to observe the situation.
+I hide behind a tree and poke my head out to observe the situation.

 I wonder if these schmuckos are the goofball kind or the sex offender variety.